-In 1925, longtime Primary worker May Anderson became the 2nd general president of the Primary.
+In 1925, longtime Primary worker May Anderson became the second General President of the Primary.
 Sister Anderson, a convert from England, met Sister Felt only five years after the Primary had first been organized.
-They became close friends, and she was soon called as the secretary to the general Primary presidency and then served for many years as a counselor to Sister Felt before receiving her call as general president.
+They became close friends, and she was soon called as the secretary to the General Primary Presidency and then served for many years as a counselor to Sister Felt before receiving her call as General President.

-Having lived outside the American West much of her life, May Hinckley brought an appreciation of the challenges those members faced to her call as the 3rd general president of the Primary in 1940.
+Having lived outside the American West much of her life, May Hinckley brought an appreciation of the challenges those members faced to her call as the third General President of the Primary in 1940.
 During her short three and a half years of service, Sister Hinckley and her board created a new curriculum that consolidated the spiritual foundations of Primary and added a scripture reading program for leaders and teachers.

-Prior to her call as the 4th general president of the Primary in 1943, Adele Howells had been editor of The Children’s Friend, making it much more child friendly, and continued that interest throughout her service.
+Prior to her call as the fourth General President of the Primary in 1943, Adele Howells had been editor of the Children’s Friend, making it much more child friendly, and she continued that interest throughout her service.
 She commissioned Arnold Friberg to create his now-famous series of Book of Mormon paintings for the magazine and encouraged children to contribute dimes for the new Primary Children’s Hospital.

-During Sister Parmley’s 23 years as the 5th general president of the Primary, Scouting became an important part of the boys’ program.
+During Sister Parmley’s 23 years as the fifth General President of the Primary, Scouting became an important part of the boys’ program.
 The girls were encouraged to bring their own copies of a special edition of the New Testament to Primary.
 The favorite song “I Am a Child of God” was introduced in 1957, the new Primary Children’s Hospital was completed, and the Friend magazine became the Church’s magazine for children.

-Dwan Young, 7th general Primary president, took over the reins of Primary in 1980 just as the consolidated meeting schedule was being implemented worldwide.
+Dwan Young, seventh General Primary President, took over the reins of Primary in 1980 just as the consolidated meeting schedule was being implemented worldwide.
 New curriculum was prepared for Sunday Primary, with program adjustments that met the circumstances of members around the globe.
 With Primary now an hour and a half, sharing time became an additional means of involving children and teaching the gospel.

 Church programs continued to be simplified during the years of Sister Grassli’s presidency.
 Rather than sending out scripts for the annual Primary sacrament meeting program, a short booklet outlining the annual theme with suggestions for implementing it during the year now went out to all Church units.
 After 10 years of development, the beautiful new Children's Songbook was also introduced during these years.

-As the Church continued to grow, the Primary needed to adapt to an ever-wider range of circumstances.
-During her tenure as the 9th president, Sister Pinegar organized a simply structured curriculum.
+As the Church continued to grow, the Primary needed to adapt to an ever wider range of circumstances.
+During her tenure as the ninth President, Sister Pinegar organized a simply structured curriculum.
 Now all Primary classes would be taught from only three different manuals a year, depending on the ages of the children.
 An expanded Achievement Days program for girls 8 to 11 years old paralleled the Cub Scout program for boys.